clux/facemaulers/recaps/101-leverage.md

 NB: Mention scrying.

-TODO: scry on irae (to find maerimydra?) tomorrow
+- scry on irae (to find maerimydra? see brass scrying) tomorrow
 - room with teleport circle and green flame lake in shar

 TODO: remember setup for Baphomet.